Colour drenching is the biggest trend in bathrooms - here are 6 ways to make it work in your home

 Freelance Writer

 Amelia has worked in interiors journalism and home styling since 2016.
-Having edited Real Homes magazine, and worked across titles including House Beautiful, Homes & Gardens and Gardening Etc, she has written about everything from the bricks and mortar of a renovation, to kitchen design and gardening know-how.
+She was previously the Co-Editor of Real Homes magazine, and has worked across titles including House Beautiful, Homes & Gardens and Gardening Etc.